OLLab-SYSU/FM4OR/README.md

 - A survey on mathematical reasoning and optimization with large language models，2025.

+- DeepOR: A deep reasoning foundation model for optimization modeling，AAAI 2026.

+- Reasoning in a combinatorial and constrained world: Benchmarking LLMs on natural-language combinatorial optimization, ACL 2026 Findings.

 - G1: Teaching LLMs to reason on graphs with reinforcement learning, NeurIPS 2025.

 - Foundation models and intelligent decision-making: Progress, challenges, and perspectives, The Innovation 6(6): 100948, June 2, 2025.